IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 * ``description`` Description
 * ``affiliation`` Affiliation
 * ``filePIDsEnabled`` ("true" or "false") Restricted to use by superusers and only when the :ref:`:AllowEnablingFilePIDsPerCollection <:AllowEnablingFilePIDsPerCollection>` setting is true.
 Enables or disables registration of file-level PIDs in datasets within the collection (overriding the instance-wide setting).
 * ``requireFilesToPublishDataset`` ("true" or "false") Dataset needs files in order to be published.
-Restricted to use by Administrators.
+Restricted to use by superusers.
 If any TRUE found in the ownership tree publishing will be blocked.
-Publishing by an Administrator will not be blocked.
+Publishing by a superusers will not be blocked.

 .. _collection-storage-quotas: